The Moonshiner’s Daughter

 I read this book through Amazon Prime Reading.

-This is like a private library that lets Prime members read books free.
-And where I get most of my books these days.
+This is like a private library that lets Prime members read books for free.
+And it’s where I get most of my books these days.

-Prime Reading includes a selection of more than 2,500 books and magazines.
+Prime Reading includes more than 2,500 books and magazines.
 It is one of the Prime benefits you can share in your household.

 You get started by logging into your Amazon account.
-Then go to www.amazon.com/primereading to start browsing the titles currently available in Prime Reading.
+Then go to www.amazon.com/prime, read to begin browsing the titles currently available in Prime Reading.

-When you find a book, comic or magazine that looks tempting, simply click “Read for Free,” and the item will be available for download.
-Or click “Read and Listen for Free” for the titles that have Audible companions.
+When you find a book, comic, or magazine that looks tempting, click “Read for Free,” and the item will be available for download.
+Or click “Read and Listen for Free” for titles with Audible companions.

 You can continue choosing new books and magazines until you have downloaded 10 titles.
-If you want more titles, you will be prompted to return one title to download a new choice.
+If you want more titles, you will be prompted to return one title before downloading another.

 First Reads is another benefit that allows Prime members to download one free book each month from a selection of six editors’ picks.